just-containers/s6-overlay/README.md

 so inclined.
 You can read the full documentation for the execline language [here](https://skarnet.org/software/execline/).

-(End of the detailed section, click the link above again to collapse.)
+(End of the detailed section, click the triangle above again to collapse.)
 </p>
 </details>